-A final pretrial conference shall will be held at a time set by the Court.
+A final pretrial conference shall be held at a time set by the Court.
 Counsel who will try the case shall attend, unless excused by the Court.
 Counsel shall comply with provisions in the Initial Pretrial Order for each judge regarding the preparation for the final pretrial conference.

-(b) Final Pretrial Conference Preparation.
-Counsel for the parties shall:

-(1) Witnesses shall be designated as "may call" or "will call" be prepared to specify which of the listed witnesses may be called, and which witnesses will definitely be present for the trial.
-The opposing party shall not be required to subpoena witnesses who will be produced by an opponent are designated as will call by another party.
+- (b) Final Pretrial Conference Preparation.
+Counsel for the parties shall: - (1) be prepared to specify which of the listed witnesses may be called, and which witnesses will definitely be present for the trial.
+The opposing party shall not be required to subpoena witnesses who will be produced by an opponent.